Frequently Asked Questions - Surrendering Your Dog

 Q. Can you take my dog straightaway?

-A. We would ask that you try to give as much time as possible for us to find the most suitable person for your dog.
+A. We would ask that you try to give as much time as possible as we often have a waiting list of dogs to come to us.
 We only have limited space at DASVILLE, as our dogs are not in kennels but live 'free range'.
 However, please speak to us and we will do our best to help.

 Q. My dog is not neutered/spayed, is that a problem?